nms-scribe/cosmopoeia/idea.md

     * Nondeterministic results: Much of the program revolves around randomness, which means that it is often difficult to reproduce the same results, even with the same seed for the random number generator.
 This and the unstabilized api mean that any tests that are created are going to fail with even the smallest change.
     * Dependency on external files: Most of the algorithms work on external database files, which are difficult to compare the results of.
 Mocking the database file wouldn't actually be an appropriate test for much of it.
 While I could write database comparison routines to compare against previous output -- such tests would take a long time, and combined with the other reasons stated above, I don't feel it is worth doing.

+    Many bugs have been discovered only when I accidentally changed some minor thing, and even then only because it happened to cause some radical appearance change.
+Example: After changing code which would lead to generating one more random number in a task, a whole new world was created which had a nation that was not dissolved-- it was a collection of the original tiles.
+It was caused by a geographic validity error caused by intersecting feature, except that the point where it intersected looked like it shouldn't be intersecting, the vertices were exactly the same values.
+I assume there was a difference at some precision I couldn't see in the output, and it was caused by some difference in obtaining that result.
+The error was in the gdal data, which I have no control over, it didn't cause any error messages, and could have been invisible for a long time -- I had run about thirty different worlds which hadn't had a noticeable problem before discovering this one.
+In any case, the only thing I could do was add a validity check and take action to make the shape valid.

     # On Layer FID fields:

     * According to the [Geopackage standard](http://www.geopackage.org/spec131/index.html#feature_user_tables), the identifier field (which is called fid by default in gdal), is created with the following constraint in SQLite: `INTEGER PRIMARY KEY AUTOINCREMENT`.